 Some cheeky baker “cowboys” may try and spin the truth of how the products are made if you chat with them, just ask them about the ingredients and if anything extra is added! (sometimes it takes a few opportunities for them to open up!).

 Overall the flavour will be far superior anyway.
 You’ll taste the sourness from the acidity of natural fermentation and see a strong crumb.
 Once you’ve found it, you’ll know!

 The Real Bread Campaign also have a logo that artisan bakers can use next to their sourdough products:

 Bread is taken very seriously in France.
-From the countries reputation you would think every bread is carefully sculptured by a artisan baker who works in a dark after learning his trade for 15 years.
+From the country’s reputation, you would think every bread is carefully sculptured by an artisan baker who works in a dark after learning his trade for 15 years.
 But the reality is no.

 Bread quality is taken seriously by the population so sliced bread and overly western bread do not feature.
 But they do use the same equipment and bakers can use similar artificial additives which are common elsewhere.
 It’s just not as common as in the UK or US.
 French high streets are laden with small bakeries serving up quality artisan products.
 The way of life is artisan baking for most but it’s not hard to find modern commercial bread.